stevekramercellist/cellist/biography.md

 ---
-title: Biography ‹ Steve Kramer Cellist
+title: The Centre Theater ‹ Steve Kramer Cellist
 layout: sidebar
 ---
-# Biography
+# The Centre Theater
-## Steve Kramer, a.k.a.
-‘Stevushka’, cellist
+## Director of Music

+Ladies and Gentlemen, you are cordially invited to visit the [Centre Theater's website](https://thecentretheater.com).